View of the Eiffel Tower from the Tour Saint Jacques in Paris

 I had walked by it so many times: the tall, lonesome tower that looked like it once belonged to a church, but now stood by itself in a small park in the middle of Paris.
-The Tour Saint-Jacques, situated along the Rue de Rivoli, draws far fewer visitors than the neighboring Notre Dame a short walk away but deserves consideration for your Paris bucket list.
+The Tour Saint-Jacques, situated along the busy Rue de Rivoli, draws far fewer visitors than the neighboring Notre Dame a short walk away but definitely deserves a spot on your Paris bucket list!
+The historical monument is located in the 4th arrondissement of central Paris.

 Tour Saint-Jacques History